assalielmehdi/sdtd-config/README.md

 6. Charge injection

-    All data processed in our app is from APIs (twitter and weather), and these APIs have rate limit.
+    All data processed in our app is from official APIs (twitter and weather), and these APIs have rate limits.

-    To measure the performance of the infrastructure, you can inject already stored data to the pipeline in order to stress the infrastructure.
+    To measure the performance of our infrastructure, you can inject already stored data to the pipeline in order to stress the infrastructure.

-    Each injection app (Kubernetes pod) is serving 300.000 tweets from a database to the entry point of our pipeline, and you an create as many injection apps as you want.
+    Each injection app (Kubernetes pod) is serving 300.000 tweets from a database to the entry point of our pipeline, and you can create as many injection apps as you want.

     In order to create injection apps: